secondfry/shortcircuit/README.md

 **Features:**

 1. Ability to add wormhole connections from [Tripwire](https://tripwire.eve-apps.com/)
-2. CREST authentication for reading the player location and setting the destination in-game
+2. ESI authentication for reading the player location and setting the destination in-game
 3. Avoidance list
 4. Wormhole restrictions for: size, life, mass, last updated
 5. Instructions specify the signature and type of the wormhole (makes navigation easier)